nightscout/fda-presubmission/source/01-description.rst

 operating system's usb management system.
 The application reads data from the serial port made available by Dexcom's usb connection, and uploads the latest record to a specified data backend.
-The backend may either be a RESTful API or a mongo db, and is configured using a preferences panel inthe application.
+The backend may either be a RESTful API or a mongo database, and is configured using a preferences panel in the application.

 The `android-uploader`_ source code must be compiled and distributed as an APK before it can run on an Android smartphone.
 Once installed and